hdShang/arxiv-daily/docs/cs-RO/2025-10-06/papers/251004592v1-mobrt-a-digital-twin-based-framework-for-scalable-learning-in-mobile.md

 ---
 layout: default
-title: MobRT: A Digital Twin-Based Framework for Scalable Learning in Mobile Manipulation
+title: "MobRT: A Digital Twin-Based Framework for Scalable Learning in Mobile Manipulation"
 ---

 # MobRT: A Digital Twin-Based Framework for Scalable Learning in Mobile Manipulation